sgupta229/Baby-Names/README.md

 whether the data set is a url or a file pathname.

 -----------------------------------

+TESTS:

+For each method I ran 3 tests.
+I essentially tried to run each test using the URL data set, the local file data set, and the test data set.

 My code checks for invalid URL's, URL's that do not have proper .txt files, improper gender inputs, and invalid year inputs based on the range of txt files in the data set.
 The code is fairly robust and should be able to handle